tml3nr/RuneOS-1/README.md

 ```

 **Finish**
-- If there's existing database and settings directory `data`, copy it with all subdirectories to `/srv/http`
 ```sh
 reboot
 ```

+**Migrate existing database and settings**
+- After RunAudio+R e2 started successfully, overwrite all in `/srv/http/data` with existing `data`.
+- Reboot again to apply the existings.